apache/cloudstack-documentation/source/adminguide/networking.rst

       For more information on VPCs, see `“About Virtual Private Clouds” <networking_and_traffic.html#about-virtual-private-clouds>`_.

    -  **Promiscuous Mode**.
-Applicable for isolated guest networks on VMware hypervisor only.
+Applicable for guest networks on VMware hypervisor only.
 It accepts the following values for desired behaviour of the network elements:

       *Reject* - The switch drops any outbound frame from a virtual machine adapter with a source MAC address that is different from the one in the .vmx configuration file.